-Currently there is no effective test for encysted stages of small redworm.
+Currently, there is no effective test for the encysted stages of small redworm.
 All horses of more than six months of age should be dosed for it ideally during the late autumn/early winter and certainly before the spring arrives.

 There are only two active ingredients licensed to treat encysted small redworm: a single dose of moxidectin or a five-day course of fenbendazole.
 However, there is widespread evidence of resistance in small redworm to fenbendazole, including the five-day dose so a resistance test is recommended before using it.
 Moxidectin has high efficacy against adult small redworm including encysted mucosal larvae.